Adrian David Cheok

 Adrian David Cheok is an Australian electrical engineer and academic.
 He is a professor at iUniversity in Tokyo, Japan.
 In the 2019 federal election, he ran to represent the Division of Boothby as a member of the far-right Fraser Anning's Conservative National Party.
-Cheok has been described as a sex robot expert.

 Early life and education

-Cheok was raised in Adelaide, South Australia, into a Malaysian Chinese father and a Greek mother.
-Cheok obtained a Bachelor of Engineering (Electrical and Electronic) with First Class Honors in 1992, and PhD in Engineering in 1998 from the University of Adelaide.
-Cheok also studied at Singapore Science School.
+Cheok was born and raised in Adelaide, South Australia.
+He obtained a Bachelor of Engineering (Electrical and Electronic) in 1992, and PhD in Engineering in 1998 from the University of Adelaide.

 Career

 Academic

 In 2004, Cheok developed Human Pacman, an early augmented reality game.
 In 2005, he created the Poultry Internet project which used a customised haptic jacket to allow him to remotely hug a chicken.

 In 2015, Cheok and his students created Scentee, a device which allowed individuals to transmit fragrances via smartphones with the installed device and aroma cartridges.
 He has also performed research on taste simulation.
 In 2016, Cheok and student Emma Yang Zhang co-created Kissenger, a device which allows people to remotely transmit the physical sensation of kissing.

 Cheok is a professor at iUniversity in Tokyo, Japan.

 Cheok's research, in recent years, has focused on human sexual interaction with robots.
 Cheok has been criticised by colleagues for equating human-robot marriage with inter-racial and same-sex marriage, and concerns were raised over his professional conduct, specifically the ethical and consent issues of demonstrating cybersexual inventions with young female students.

 In 2019, Cheok announced plans to set up an institution called the Nikola Tesla Graduate School, with right-wing Australian politician Fraser Anning as honorary chairman and president.
-At the time, the school was asking for donations but did not yet have any physical address and was not registered with the Tertiary Education Quality and Standards Agency.
+At the time, the school was asking for donations, but did not yet have any physical address, and was not registered with the Tertiary Education Quality and Standards Agency.

 Conferences

-Cheok was a General Co-Chair of David Levy's Love and Sex with Robots conference.
+Cheok was a general co-chair of David Levy's Love and Sex with Robots conference.
 The conference presented papers which explored the ethics and practical considerations surrounding sexuality and the field of robotics, specifically sex robots.
 Its 2015 conference in Malaysia was cancelled by police who declared it illegal and inappropriate for the country's culture, and in 2016 the conference was hosted by Goldsmiths, University of London.
 In 2020, Cheok and most of the Committee resigned en masse.